treasure-data/digdag/digdag-docs/src/workflow_definition.rst

 .. contents::
    :local:

-workflow.yml: the entry point
+The entry point: ``digdag.yml``
 ----------------------------------

-Workflow is defined in a YAML file named "digdag.yml".
-An example is like this:
+A digdag workflow project is defined in a YAML file named "digdag.yml".
+For example:

 .. code-block:: yaml